byhemechi/sddblog/src/posts/2019-02-12-Making-the-blog.md

 The way that it works is also pretty simple.
 I write *markdown*, run the `cmx` command and it spits out a bunch of html that I can host just like any other website.
 This is great for me, because it means I can host it basically anywhere, but it does have some downsides.

 # Downsides
 As I just said, the way this blog works has some downsides.
 For starters, I have to build it whenever I want to see an update.
 This is great for website speed, but for testing out changes it's not great.
-Another issue is its simplicity.
+Another issue is its simplicity, meaning I had to make a bit of stuff specially for this blog.

 # Making the thing
 ## Starting out